-You may undertake postgraduate or professional qualifications in more specialised areas, such as librarianship or information science/management (accredited by CILIP), IT or careers guidance.
+You may undertake postgraduate or professional qualifications in more specialised areas, such as librarianship or information science/management, IT or careers guidance.

 Other bodies, such as employers' groups, may offer day events where information staff can broaden their knowledge and understanding of a specific occupation, employing organisation or area of work.